AsfanUlla/yAPT/README.md

 # yAPT
-WEB+Android frameworks for hacking wireless and Network.
+WEB+Android frameworks for Securing wireless network and Devices.